 They sell adverts, and everyone who has watched more than a handful of videos on their platform already knows that these adverts don’t appear in unpopular or mostly ignored videos.
 Consequently, they don’t make money until a video has scored a large number of individual views.
 So when and how exactly did the rip–off occur, if no one outside a small circle of “fans” has ever heard of those songs and their creators, who now pretend to lose money while YouTube profits from their creativity?

-Is it possible that the claimants’ reports are simply ignored because they cannot prove their copyright without giving up their “sacred” anonymity?
+Is it possible that the claimants’ reports are simply ignored because these cannot prove their copyright without giving up their “sacred” anonymity?
 No, wait!
 Every idiot can “flag” a video on YouTube, anonymously.
 And videos that are found to violate community guidelines are immediately taken down (or, in case the violation is found to be merely audible, they are muted).
 That’s been common procedure for quite a while now.
 It really wouldn’t have taken a directive to address this “matter”.

 A Case of Anticipatory Obedience